BuffaloBorn/newClientDevNotes/linuxcmd.md

 #### 4.2 Sending Signals to Processes

+To manage processes on a Linux machine, you can send signals to the process.

+Many signals are defined in the Linux kernel.

+Let's type, man seven signal to get an overview of all the signals that exist.

+And these signals are just specific instructions that a process cannot ignore.

 To manage processes on a Linux system by sending signals to a process.

 ```bash